 From the publisher: "Given the historical record, an important question is, why did Gaylord Nelson, and by implication the state of Wisconsin, play a major role in the rise of the modern environmental movement in the United States?
 In answering that question, this book outlines one approach to analyzing the origins of American environmentalism as a political phenomenon during the 1960s."

-Order a University of North Carolina Press Enduring Editions or a copy now from Amazon
+Order a University of North Carolina Press Enduring Editions or a copy from Amazon.

 Finis Dunaway, "Gas Masks, Pogo, and the Ecological Indian: Earth Day and the Visual Politics of American Environmentalism," American Quarterly 60 (March 2008): 67-99.